 Prerequisite: “A” in Chemistry or “B+” or higher in Honors Chemistry.
 “A” in all previous math courses or “B+” or higher in all Honors math courses.

-Students will delve deep into the engineering design process, applying math, science, and engineering standards to hands-on projects through Project Lead The Way curriculum.
-They will work both individually and in teams to design solutions to a variety or problems using 3-D modeling software and use an engineering notebook to document their work.
-At the end of the year, the students will be required to take the national course exam with the opportunity to earn college credit.
+Students will delve deep into the engineering design process; applying math, science, and engineering standards to hands-on projects through the Project Lead the Way curriculum.
+They will work both individually and in teams to design solutions to a variety of problems using AutoDesk Inventor 3-D CAD software and document their work in an engineering notebook.
+A special focus on the capabilities of Inventor software will be provided.
+Inventor offers professional-grade 3D mechanical design, documentation, and product simulation tools and is used by universities and professional engineers.
+At the end of the year, students will take the national exam for the course.

 This course is specifically intended for students with a strong interest in science and medicine as a career.
 The students will write an original research proposal, perform research, and process their own data under the guidance of a science instructor.
 This course generates an original research project to be presented at local science fairs.
 Due to the standards of these organizations, this course will be offered to seniors in the fall semester and juniors in the spring semester.